Dash0 Raises $110M Series B at $1B Valuation

-Getting the most out of OpenTelemetry isn't just about instrumenting your code, but also about controlling how that instrumentation behaves once your application is running.
+Getting the most out of OpenTelemetry isn't just about instrumenting your code.
+It's about controlling how that instrumentation behaves once your application is running, and doing so without redeploying every time a configuration needs to change.

-Environment variables give you a powerful way to do exactly that.
-With a few well-chosen settings, you can direct where your telemetry goes, decide how much to collect, and fine-tune performance without touching a single line of code.
+Environment variables give you that control.
+With a few well-chosen settings, you can direct where your telemetry goes, decide how much to collect, tune performance characteristics, and even shut the whole thing off in an emergency.
+All without touching a single line of application code, and without waiting for a build pipeline to finish.

-This guide focuses on the OpenTelemetry SDK—the part of OTel that runs inside your application and generates telemetry data.
-It's separate from the OpenTelemetry Collector, which has its own configuration for processing and exporting.
+This guide focuses on the OpenTelemetry SDK, the part of OTel that runs inside your application and generates telemetry data.
+It's separate from the OpenTelemetry Collector, which has its own configuration for receiving, processing, and exporting telemetry.

-Here, we'll break down the most useful SDK environment variables, explain what each one does, and show practical examples for setting them in different environments.
+Here, we'll break down the most useful SDK environment variables, explain what each one does and why it matters in production, and show how to set them in different deployment environments.

 Start with the four variables that matter most

 If you remember nothing else about OpenTelemetry environment variables, remember these four.
-They form the core of any reliable telemetry setup.
+They form the foundation of any reliable telemetry setup, and getting them right from the start will save you hours of debugging later.

 1. OTEL_SERVICE_NAME

-This is the single most important variable.
-It defines the logical name of your application or service, and every trace, metric, and log from the SDK carries this name.
+This is the single most important variable you'll set.
+It defines the logical name of your application or service, and every span, metric, and log emitted by the SDK carries this name as the service.name resource attribute.

 bash